 Training Courses provide opportunities for registered delegates to receive expert-led education and training on topics relevant for biodiversity conservation, including strategy and project management.
 ICCB 2021 prioritizes training courses that advance capacity for conservation action in Africa, though topics may be broadly applicable for global conservation solution / capacity building.

-Training Courses may last up to two full days (8 hours each day) and will take place before the Congress on 11-12 December or after ICCB on 17 December.
-ICCB 2021 will consider training courses that include a virtual component whereby delegates can receive instruction online prior to arriving in Kigali.
+Training Courses may last up to two full days (8 hours each day) and will take place before the Congress.

 Workshops, whether geared toward students or professionals, are more interactive than symposia and often have an educational / technical component.
 Workshops share an approach, scientific finding, or technology that provides practical solutions for conservation challenges.

 Workshops scheduled before or after the main scientific program and can vary in length from 4-to-16 hours.
-Lunchtime workshops are scheduled (90-minutes) are scheduled during the main scientific meeting.
+Lunchtime workshops are scheduled during the main scientific meeting.